machineabuse/Printable-Stab-Shims/README.md

 - 0.5mm extrution width
 - print in 100% layers (no infill)

-## 3.0 Open Source
+## 3.0 Modification & Open Source

+In the event you encounter any different thicknesses of PCB, I have included the files neccesary for you to modify and produce your own versions of these shims in .SKP format as this project was modeled in in Sketchup Free.

-This project was modeled in in Sketchup Free.
-The .SKP files have been included in this repository if you would wish to use these as a basis for your own work.
-Kindly respect the open source licence.
+If you would wish to use these as a basis for your own work kindly respect the open source licence and make derivatives of this work available to any who ask.